c3g/GenPipes/docs/source/user_guide/pipelines/gp_rnaseq_denovo.rst

 Introduction
 ------------

-De-Novo RNASeq pipeline supports two protocols:  Trinity and Seq2Fun.

-Trinity Protocol (Default)
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-De-Novo RNASeq pipeline using the Trinity protocol is adapted from the `Trinity-Trinotate`_ `suggested workflow`_.
-It reconstructs transcripts from short reads, predicts proteins, and annotates, leveraging several databases.
-Quantification is computed using `RSEM Tool`_, and differential expression is tested in a manner identical to the RNA-seq pipeline.
-We observed that the default parameters of the Trinity suite are very conservative, which could result in the loss of low-expressed but biologically relevant transcripts.
-To provide the most complete set of transcripts, the pipeline was designed with lower stringency during the assembly step in order to produce every possible transcript and not miss low-expressed messenger RNA.
-A stringent filtration step is included afterward in order to provide a set of transcripts that make sense biologically.

-By default, the standard MUGQIC RNA-Seq *De Novo* Assembly pipeline uses the `Trinity <http://trinityrnaseq.sourceforge.net/>`_ software suite to reconstruct transcriptomes from RNA-Seq data without using any reference genome or transcriptome.
+The standard MUGQIC RNA-Seq *De Novo* Assembly pipeline uses the `Trinity <http://trinityrnaseq.sourceforge.net/>`_ software suite to reconstruct transcriptomes from RNA-Seq data without using any reference genome or transcriptome.
 First, reads are trimmed with `Trimmomatic <http://www.usadellab.org/cms/index.php?page=trimmomatic>`_ and normalized in order to reduce memory requirement and decrease assembly runtime, using the Trinity normalization utility inspired by the `Diginorm <http://arxiv.org/abs/1203.4802>`_ algorithm.

 Then, the transcriptome is assembled on normalized reads using the Trinity assembler.
 Trinity creates a Trinity.fasta file with a list of contigs representing the transcriptome isoforms.
 Those transcripts are grouped in components mostly representing genes.
 Components and transcripts are functionally annotated using the `Trinotate <http://trinotate.sourceforge.net/>`_ suite.
 Gene abundance estimation for each sample has been performed using `RSEM Tool`_ (RNA-Seq by Expectation-Maximization).
 Differential gene expression analysis is performed using `DESeq2`_ and `edgeR`_ Bioconductor packages.